 An approved background check is required before you can take a trip with Coreluv.
 The safety of our children, staff, team members and even yourself is of our utmost importance!
-With that, we ask everyone 16 years and older, complete the background check.
+With that, we require everyone 16 years and older complete a background check.

 ARE THERE ANY UNEXPECTED EXPENSES?

 There is a $10 tourist fee each traveler is required to pay at the airport in Port au Prince, Haiti before going through customs.
 Prior to your trip, you will receive more information regarding where and how this payment can be made.

 It is not customary for Haitians to serve lunch so participants are encouraged to bring snacks (granola/protein bars, crackers, etc.) that can be packed in a backpack to have available during the middle of the day.